Spiritual, moral, social, cultural development (SMSC) - British Values

 We aim to ensure that all children are able to grow into caring, democratic, responsible and tolerant young people who are able to make a positive difference to British Society and the World in which they live.
 These values guide all the communities represented in our school.
 Valuing ourselves, each other and mutual respect is at the heart of everything we do to support our school, local community and the wider world.
 We build trust and ensure respect and tolerance of each other’s cultures, religions and beliefs.

 Our school seeks to embed British values through many ways.

 All children are encouraged to discuss topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve them.
-Children have the opportunity to have their voices heard through the school council, eco-committee, pupil questionnaires and pupil surveys.
-Our school councillors and eco-committee members are elected by the pupils each year.
+Children have the opportunity to have their voices heard through the school council, pupil questionnaires and pupil surveys.
+Our school councillors are elected by the pupils each year.
 This is used as an opportunity to teach about democracy and the electoral process.
-We encourage volunteerism in school which includes peer readers who support our ‘Early Birds’ club, children leading University modules and child-initiated projects for raising money for charities.
+We encourage volunteerism in school which includes peer readers who support our children in EYFS and child-initiated projects for raising money for charities.